 Sustaining the attention of learners has been quite a challenge to teachers.
 However, as a teacher for a decade, I have pulled myself through from this proportion.
-On this page, I will gladly talk about fascinating ways on how to capture your students’ attention through storytelling.
+On this page, I will gladly talk about clever tips on how to capture your students’ attention through storytelling.

 Storytelling is one of the impactful teaching strategies to get students’ attention.
-Knowing that our young learners are quite mesmerized by listening to narratives, we can make use of it to help them remember and understand the information and concepts.
+Knowing that our young learners are quite mesmerized by listening to good stories, we can make use of it to help them remember and understand the information and concepts.

 As Muriel Rukeyser puts it, “The universe is made of stories, not of atoms.”
 So, let’s embark on this food for thought.

 Did you notice it too?
 Even us teachers are also fascinated by stories especially if it concerns our experiences.
 The more relatable a story is, the more it is retained in our memories.
 And so do our young learners.

 Being a well-tested strategy, I find it really imperative to share interesting ways on how to capture your students’ attention through storytelling.
 In a greater sense, it’s my fine way of collaborating.
 The integration we can create for this matter will certainly be helpful to create meaningful and relevant learning experiences for our learners.

 Thus, it’s really a wonderful story to tell.